Could Low Blood Sugar Be a Root to Fibromyalgia? New Study

-Fibromyalgia is a mysterious illness characterized by widespread musculoskeletal pain accompanied by fatigue, sleep, memory and mood issues.
-Scientists suspect it amplifies painful sensations by affecting the way the brain processes pain — what the CDC calls abnormal pain processing.
+Fibromyalgia is a mysterious illness.
+People who suffer from it experience widespread musculoskeletal pain as well as fatigue, sleep, memory and mood issues.
+It is believed that the disease affects the way the brain processes pain, effectively amplifying painful sensations.
+The CDC calls this phenomenon abnormal pain processing.

 Yet the root cause of fibromyalgia remains unknown.